SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Installing_configuring_the_DataMiner_Cube_software.md

 1. Install DataMiner Cube in one of the following ways:

-   - Prior to DataMiner 10.0.9: To install DataMiner Cube using the ClickOnce web installer, on the landing page, click the button *Install DataMiner Cube* and select *Click-once installation*.
+   - **Prior to DataMiner 10.0.9**: To install DataMiner Cube using the ClickOnce web installer, on the landing page, click the button *Install DataMiner Cube* and select *Click-once installation*.

-   - From DataMiner 10.0.9 onwards:
+   - **From DataMiner 10.0.9 onwards**:

-     1. Select *Desktop installation* and run the downloaded file.
+     1. On the DataMiner landing page, select *Desktop installation* and run the downloaded file.

      1. In the installation window, open the *Options* section and adjust the options depending on whether you want a shortcut to be added to the desktop and/or start menu and on whether you want DataMiner Cube to start with Windows.